-- Severe and life-threatening allergic reactions.
-If you have a history of allergies and/or asthma, you may have a higher risk of developing an allergic reaction to this medicine. - Severe reactions to this medicine can happen 1 to 2 days after you have received your treatment (delayed reaction).
-Signs of a delayed reaction to this medicine may be a headache, fever, chills, feeling dizzy, pain in your back, pain in your joints and/or muscles, nausea, and vomiting.
+- Severe and life-threatening allergic reactions - Severe reaction to this drug can happen 1 to 2 days after you have received your treatment (delayed reaction).
+Signs of a delayed reaction to this drug may be a headache, fever, chills, feeling dizzy, pain in your back, pain in your joints and/or muscles, nausea, and vomiting.
 These side effects usually go away within 3 to 4 days.
-If this happens, you should call your doctor. - Iron overload (too much iron in your body) - If you have a history of rheumatoid arthritis, and/or heart problems, you may have increased symptoms of these conditions while receiving iron dextran.
+If this happens, you should call your doctor. - Iron overload (too much iron in your body) - If you have a history of rheumatoid arthritis, you may have increased joint swelling and pain after receiving iron dextran.